hieudt7/nextjs-shadcn-boilerplate/README.md

 With the plugins installed in your VSCode, ESLint and Prettier can automatically fix the code and display errors.
 The same applies to testing: you can install the VSCode Vitest extension to automatically run your tests, and it also shows the code coverage in context.

 Pro tips: if you need a project wide-type checking with TypeScript, you can run a build with <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>B</kbd> on Mac.

-### Contributions

-Everyone is welcome to contribute to this project.
-Feel free to open an issue if you have any questions or find a bug.
-Totally open to suggestions and improvements.

-### License

-Licensed under the MIT License, Copyright © 2024

-See [LICENSE](LICENSE) for more information.